 Day nurseries and Childminders can care for children from a few months old.
 Day nurseries will care for a child up to 5 years and childminders usually up to 12 years.
 Most preschools will take children between the age of 2 to 2½ up to the age for 5.

 Children can take up a free, part-time place in a nursery class from the September after their third birthday.
-All Hounslow infant and primary schools have nursery classes.

 Children can start attending school for a full day (also known as reception class) from the September after their fourth birthday

 The admissions process in an online only application and opens in November each year.
 You have until mid-January to submit your application and help in completing the online application is available through weekly drop in sessions during this period

 For more information and to download the latest brochure and access the online application form, see Primary admissions

 Most out of school and holiday provisions will take children from the age of 4 to 12 years (a child aged 4 must also be in full time reception class and not in a nursery class)

 Generally, the cheapest way for children to travel in London is by using a Zip Oyster photocard.